ibexa/documentation-developer/docs/commerce/cart/cart.md

 #### Cart summary

-By default, the Cart Summary component displays a subtotal net value of cart lines, a shipping cost disclaimer, a series of tax values applicable to products added in cart, a composition of different taxes, and a total cart value (gross, shipping and taxes included) in the selected currency.
+By default, the Cart summary component displays a subtotal net value of cart lines, a shipping cost disclaimer, a series of tax values applicable to products added in cart, a composition of different taxes, and a total cart value (gross, shipping and taxes included) in the selected currency.